Agarwood Amber

 Entry Level ($80–150 per 12ml): Commercial-grade oud (often plantation-grown) with synthetic amber components.
 Decent for beginners but limited complexity.

-Mid-Range ($150-250 per 12ml): Natural oud from sustainable sources with natural amber accords.
-Good balance of quality and affordability.
-This is the sweet spot for most consumers.
+Mid-Range ($150–250 per 12ml): Natural oud from sustainable sources with natural amber accords.
+Good balance of quality and affordability — the sweet spot for most consumers.

 Authenticity Markers